Achiv-Gupta/Sentiment-Analysis/README.md

 * **News Data:** Comprehensive historical news headlines and associated metadata for at least **10 years** for each of the selected companies.
 * **Stock Data:** Historical daily stock prices (Open, High, Low, Close, Volume) for the corresponding companies, covering the period from 2009 to 2020.
-* **Company Selection:** The strategy was tested on the **10 companies with the largest market capitalization** on the NASDAQ exchange around the start of the backtesting period (e.g., end of 2008/early 2009).
+* **Company Selection:** The strategy was tested on the **10 companies with the largest market capitalization** on the NASDAQ exchange around the start of the backtesting period (e.g., mid 2009).

 ## Backtesting & Results